the-Drunken-coder/DK2-mod-tools/README.md

 All directories and files are optional - create only what you need for your mod.

 ### GUI Editor Limitations
 ⚠️ **The GUI Editor cannot read most existing GUI layouts.** You will need to recreate your GUI layouts from scratch using the GUI editor.
 This is a known limitation of the current version.

+### Equipment Management
+The tool manages equipment slots through two integrated systems:

+1. **GUI Layout Editor**:
+   - Visually assign equipment slots to classes
+   - Drag and drop boxes to create the layout
+   - Each box can have multiple slots (2x1=2 slots, 4x1=4 slots, 4x2=8 slots)
+   - Slots can be assigned to different classes using the dropdown menu

+2. **Units Editor**:
+   - Displays and manages class definitions
+   - The `numSlots` value for each class is automatically managed by the GUI editor
+   - Manual edits to `numSlots` in the units editor will be preserved until slots are reassigned in the GUI

+### Equipment Slot Rules
+- Each class's `numSlots` value determines how many equipment slots are available
+- The GUI editor automatically updates these values based on slot assignments
+- If you need to change how many slots a class has:
+  1. Use the GUI editor to assign/unassign slots to the class
+  2. The `numSlots` value will update automatically
+  3. Changes are saved to the unit XML file

+## Support

+If you encounter any issues or have suggestions, please:
+1. Check the known issues section
+2. Submit a detailed bug report if needed
+3. Include any error messages and steps to reproduce the issue

+## License

+[Insert License Information]